lesttellez/Regex-Tutorial/README.md

 1. Created base files
 2. Reviewied quick overviews of regex
 3. Entered found info into the gist template
+4. Created regex (as a walkthrough tutorial)
+5. Used regex101.com to test regex

 ## Author:
 Created by Timothy Zalewski | Deployed on [GitHub](https://github.com/Tim-Zebra)